mesg-foundation/engine/README.md

 [Source](https://github.com/derekparker/delve/blob/master/Documentation/installation/osx/install.md)

+## Services

+MESG depends heavily on services.
+These services are automatically built and ran inside Docker.
+You can connect anything you want, as long as it can run inside Docker \(as long as it can run on a computer\).
+If you need more details about how to connect dependencies to your service [check out the documentation](https://docs.mesg.tech/service/dockerize-the-service).

+A service needs to implement two types of communications:receiving tasks and submitting events.

+#### Receiving Tasks

+Tasks are designed to receive information both from Core and the Application that you run.
+Tasks can have multiple parameters as inputs and multiple outputs with varying data.
+You can visualize a task as a simple function that can return any kind of object.

+You could have a task that receives a name as an input, and shows `success` as an output.
+This task factors the type of name with its probability like `{ "type": "female", "proabiliy": 92.34% }` but could also have an `error` output with a type of error like this: `{ "message": "This doesn't looks like a name" }`.

+Check out the documentation for more information on how info how to create [tasks](https://docs.mesg.tech/service/listen-for-tasks).

+#### Submitting Events

+Let's say you are working with a webserver.
+An event could be when there is a request with data in the payload, or it could be different events for each of the different routes of your API, or in a blockchain context, it could be when a smart contract emits an event.

+For more info how to create your events, visit the [Emit an Event](https://docs.mesg.tech/service/emit-an-event) page.

+## Architecture

+\[\[ TODO: Add a nice graphic with the Application, the core and the services with the communication \]\]

+## Examples

+You can find a list of different examples and services that you can re-use [here](https://github.com/mesg-foundation/awesome)

 # Issues

 For issues concerning application or service development, please read the [docs](https://docs.mesg.tech/) or ask us directly on the [Discord](https://discordapp.com/invite/5tVTHJC) channels #application or #service.